Sacramento Wrist Fracture Lawyer

 Surgery may be required if there is displacement or angulation of the fracture or if there is nonunion of the fracture.
 Most surgical techniques involve the use of screws to hold the bone together.
 Complications include nonunion or delayed union of the scaphoid bone.
 This usually happens when there is a delay in treatment of the fracture.
 Osteonecrosis is another type of complication that occurs when the blood supply to the fractured segment is cut off by the fracture.Wrist Dislocations

 A wrist dislocation can happen anytime there is significant ligamentous disruption about the wrist joint.
 Direct force on the wrist or a fall on the outstretched hand are typical causes of a wrist dislocation.
-Dislocations can be identified by x-ray followed by CT scan or MRI scan of the affected area.
+Dislocations can be identified by an x-ray followed by a CT scan or MRI scan of the affected area.
 Most dislocations can be treated with closed reduction and traction on the wrist.
 Complications include post-traumatic arthritis of the wrist and recurrent instability of the wrist joint if the ligaments didn’t adequately heal.Ligamentous Dissociations

 There are several types of ligamentous dissociations that can occur as part of the injured wrist.
 These can be treated by using a cast or splint for six weeks or by doing surgery to fix the tear in the ligament.
 Ulnar neuropathy can complicate this type of injury as can recurrent instability of the joint.